shurik179/yozh/docs/library/imu.rst

    These three angles determine the robot orientation as described below:

-   * yaw is the rotation around the vertical axis (positive angle corresponds to clockwise rotation, i.e. right turns), relative to the starting position of the robot
+   * yaw is the rotation around the vertical axis (positive angle corresponds to clockwise rotation, i.e. right turns).
+Note that zero value
+     is rather random (it is not the starting position of the robot!)
    * pitch is the rotation around the horizontal line, running from left to right.
 Positive pitch angle corresponds to raising the front of the robot and lowering the back